Guerrilla marketing is often overlooked in the real estate industry, and many think that only more prominent brands can

 2) The Oscar Meyer Wiener-Mobile

 The campaign included a car shaped like a giant hot dog traveling nationwide.

 It was a successful campaign since it received a lot of attention.

 There have been songs written about it, and it has been covered in movies and TV shows.

 3) The Crashed Nike Ball

-This one definitely grabbed my attention.
+This one grabbed my attention.
 It was an oversized soccer ball lodged into the side of a building.

-It looked as if it was shot into the building and damaged parts of it.
+It looked like it was shot into the building and damaged parts.

 The benefit the company probably wanted to communicate here is that some magic power came from using Nike balls. (source)

 4) The Red Bull Pitstop

 A great example of the experiential type of guerilla marketing was the Red Bull pitstop in the middle of Times Square in New York, usually overcrowded with billboard signs.

 The company showed the action involved in a pit stop in this crowded place in New York.

 This campaign created a lot of word-of-mouth (source).